frankfinelli/FrankFinelli/README.md

 - 📫 How to reach me **on LinkedIn.
 Feel free to add me with a message.
 I don't bite.**

-- ⚡ Fun fact **The rhinovirus, the virus that causes the common cold, can cause on to become more social, which helps it spread to other hosts.
-Isn't biology fun?**
+- ⚡ Fun fact **Voltaire and his friends came up with an algorithm to win the French lottery for a few months straight.
+A merry band of men after my own heart**

 <h3 align="left">Connect with me:</h3>
 <p align="left">